9. Server Protocol¶

-A server executable is started like any other executable, and supports most of the same command line options.
+A server executable is started like any other executable, and supports most of the same command line options (Executable Options).

 Each command is sent as a single line on standard input.
-The
+A command

-on a line by itself to indicate that a command has finished.
-It will
+OK on a line by itself to indicate that a command has finished.
+It

-initialisation fails, the process will terminate.
-If a command fails,
+finished.
+If initialisation fails, the process will terminate.
+If a

-before failure was detected.
-Fatal errors (that lead to server
+that occured before failure was detected.
+Fatal errors that lead to

 Some commands produce or read variables.
 A variable is a mapping from a name to a Futhark value.
 Values can be both transparent (arrays and primitives), but they can also be opaque values.
 These can be produced by entry points and passed to other entry points, but cannot be directly inspected.